 Employees of small companies: Missouri workers compensation law requires employers with more than 5 employees to have workers’ compensation insurance.
 However.
 Companies with less than 5 employees are generally exempt from providing workers compensation coverage.
 There is an exception to this rule as well.
 Construction companies are required to have workers compensation insurance even if they have fewer than 5 employees.

-Exempt workers: Missouri does not requires certain types of workers to be covered by workers compensation.
-This includes domestic workers, agricultural workers, volunteers, independent contractors and qualified real estate agents.
+Exempt workers: Missouri does not require certain types of workers to be covered by workers compensation.
+This includes domestic workers, agricultural workers, volunteers, independent contractors, and qualified real estate agents.
 However, in some cases, it is not clear as to whether the person is an independent contractor or an employee.
 An experienced attorney can help you understand the difference.